probil/vue-socket.io-extended/README.md

 Vue.use(VueSocketio, io('http://socketserver.com:1923'), { store });
 ```

 The main idea behind the integration is that mutations and actions are dispatched/committed automatically on Vuex store when server socket event arrives.
 Not every mutation and action is invoked.
-It should follow special formatting convention, so the plugin can easily determine which one should be called:
+It should follow special formatting convention, so the plugin can easily determine which one should be called.

 * a **mutation** should start with `SOCKET_` prefix and continue with an uppercase version of the event
 * an **action** should start with `socket_` prefix and continue with camelcase version of the event